peter-wachira/GitSearch/README.md

 ## Known Bugs
 - Quick note that The page loads a bit slow due to the hosting, kindly be a little patient everything works just fine.
 - There are currently no tests done for this project
-- As at the time this project was made, responsiveness was not a major concern
+- As at the time this project was made, testing was not a major concern.
-- The project is currently not being maintaines any more
+- The project is currently not being maintaines any more.
 - Thanks for understanding.